 Vegetables, proteins, doughnuts.
 Now there’s a food pyramid to get behind!

-In our musical lives we have 2 main elements: practice and play.
+In our musical lives, we have two main elements: practice and play.

 - Practice is to get better.